cisco/mindmeld/docs/source/userguide/intent_classifier.rst

    Selecting hyperparameters using shuffle cross-validation with 5 splits Best accuracy: 97.70%, params: {'C': 100, 'class_weight': {0: 2.3033333333333332, 1: 1.066358024691358, 2: 0.68145956607495073, 3: 0.54068857589984354, 4: 0.98433048433048431, 5: 3.3872549019607843}, 'fit_intercept': False, 'penalty': 'l2'}

-For a full list of configurable hyperparameters for each model and available cross-validation methods, refer to the above section on defining :ref:`hyperparameter settings <tuning>`.
+For a full list of configurable hyperparameters for each model and available cross-validation methods, refer to the above section on defining :ref:`hyperparameter settings <intent_tuning>`.

 **Model selection**

-Lastly, let's try other :ref:`machine learning models <sklearn_models>` in place of the default logistic regression.
+Lastly, let's try other :ref:`machine learning models <sklearn_intent_models>` in place of the default logistic regression.
 The hyperparameter grid needs to updated accordingly to be compatible with the selected model.
 Here's an example using a :sk_guide:`support vector machine (SVM) <svm>` with the same features as before, and the parameter selection settings updated to search over the :sk_api:`SVM hyperparameters <sklearn.svm.SVC.html#sklearn.svm.SVC>`.

 .. code-block:: python